net-lisias-ksph/KIS/ModuleKISItem.md

 - `carriable`: Allow the part to be carried by a kerbal.
 Carriable item use the 'equipSlot' parameter to check if the slot is used (it's possible to carry multiple item using different slot name).
 - `allowPartAttach`: Allow the item to be attached on another part or not.
 0=false,  1=true, 2=An attach tool will be needed
 - `allowStaticAttach`: Allow the item to be attached on the ground or not.
 0=false,  1=true, 2=An attach tool will be needed
+- `staticAttachBreakForce`: Force to apply to break the ground attachement.